Ada-Developers-Academy/ada-CS-Fundamentals-Internship/01-algorithms/03-recursion.md

 ## Expanding Our Recursion Toolbox

-There are a variety of subtechniques that can help us devise recursive solutions to a wider array of problems.
+There are a variety of sub-techniques that can help us devise recursive solutions to a wider array of problems.

 ### Combining Results